Property Division Property Division

 What Is the Difference Between Separate and Community Property?

 Any asset or liability that you obtained during the course of the marriage is considered community property.
 Separate property refers to gifts or inheritances that are bestowed solely to one party.
 In addition, any property that you purchased before the marriage counts as your own separate asset.
-Conversely, any student loan debt you might have taken on before marriage remains your separate responsibility.
+Likewise, any student loan debt you might have taken on before marriage remains your separate responsibility.

 How Do State Laws Address Property Division?